bloominstituteoftechnology/node-testing1-guided-solution/README.md

 Take time to explain what is expected from the [module challenge](https://github.com/LambdaSchool/webtesting-i-challenge), and provide hints about what to test.

-## Introduce the Module Challenge

-Take time to explain what is expected from the [module challenge](https://github.com/LambdaSchool/webtesting-i-challenge), and provide hints about what to test.

 ## Introduce Testing

 Open TK and go through the content, emphasis on: